Why Isaac, not Ishmael? Why Jacob, not Esau? These are among the most searing questions in the whole of Judaism.

 means, "He will laugh."
 There is nothing in the word itself that implies improper conduct.
 11

-In the case of Esau, the most pointed verse is the one in which he agrees to part with his birthright in return for a bowl of soup (Gen. 25:34).
+In the case of Esau, the most pointed verse is the one in which he agrees to part with his birthright in return for a bowl of soup (Gen. 25: 34).
 In a staccato series of five consecutive verbs, the Torah says that he "ate, drank, rose, went and despised" his birthright.
-Yet this tells us that he was impetuous; nothing more serious than that.
+Yet this tells us that he was impetuous, not that he was evil.

 If we seek the "deep plain sense," we must rely on the explicit testimony of the Torah itself – and what it tells us is fascinating.
-Ishmael will be, an angel told Hagar before he was born, "a wild donkey of a man, his hand against everyone, and everyone’s hand against him" (Gen. 16:12).
-He became an expert archer (Gen. 21:20).
-Esau, red-haired, physically mature at a young age, was "a skilful hunter, a man of the field" (Gen. 25:27).
+An angel told Hagar before Ishmael was born that he would be "a wild donkey of a man, his hand against everyone, and everyone’s hand against him" (Gen. 16: 12).
+He became an expert archer (Gen. 21: 20).
+Esau, red-haired, physically mature at a young age, was "a skilful hunter, a man of the field" (Gen. 25: 27).
 Ishmael and Esau were at home in nature.
 They were strong, adroit, unafraid of the wild.
 In any other culture they might have emerged as heroes.